Some kids dream of leading the country one day. For Brandon Liston this dream might actually happen.

 “The Ambassador Program has given me so much courage and so much of a start for the future because it really speaks to me,” says Brandon.
 “When I first started I was really nervous speaking in public.
 As I grew older and matured more, it got easier.
 Now look at me.”

 Brandon now speaks at public events without the use of notes.
 His message is powerful.
+As National Ambassador for Century 21 Canada, one of Easter Seals longstanding corporate partner, he enjoys rallying people to become supporters of Easter Seals kids.

 “I don’t consider people with disabilities as disabled.
 ‘Dis’ means you can’t do something.
 Look at me.
 I’m able to walk too.
 I just do it a little differently.
 I am differently-abled.”